janikvonrotz/EverestCamp/README.md

 ## Done

+* Add save button for new version by user - https://github.com/aldeed/meteor-collection2
 * Email Verification redirect
 * Public checkbox for post and file
 * Inject image css into markdown parser